Furnace, Argyll: Furnace and the Camanachd Cup

 In the national sport of shinty, Furnace holds a record that cannot be beaten and was not equalled until 2013.
 In 1923, the Furnace team won the premier national competition, the Camanachd Cup, beating Newtonmore 2–0 at Inverness – and without having dropped a single goal from the start of the competition to their ultimate victory.
 Newtonmore equalled this feat in 2013 when they won the Camanachd Cup without conceding a goal.

 Notable residents

-The Gaelic poet Evan McColl was born in 1808 at Kenmore, a township on the northern fringe of Furnace.
+The Gaelic poet Evan MacColl was born in 1808 at Kenmore, a township on the northern fringe of Furnace.
 McColl, who wrote "The Mountain Minstrel" (Gaelic "Clarsach nam Beann), died at the end of the 19th century.
 A stone cairn was erected in his memory at Kenmore, on the rocks above the loch and was unveiled in 1930 by the Duke of Argyll.

-Former residents of Furnace include Duncan Williamson, a celebrated traditional storyteller, author of The Horsieman and a member of Scotland's gypsy travellers.
-Williamson's first wife was his cousin, Jeannie Townsley with whom he had ten children.
-There are still members of the Townsley family living in Furnace.
-An American academic, now Dr Linda Williamson, became his second wife and guided his career as a celebrated and published storyteller.
-They had two children.

 The Tower of London’s first female Beefeater, Moira Cameron, appointed in 2007, is from Furnace, living above the village at Goatfield.

-Furnace today

-Furnace and its population today are very different from what they were in its industrial heyday.
-From a village with 200 working stone-cutters alone, Furnace in 2008 has a total population of little over 200, many retired or semi-retired.
-A significant source of work is fish farming, which employs eight people at the Furnace Hatchery.

-The village primary school, which had a roll of 40 in the 1930s, now has 24 pupils.
-Of seven local shops a single one remains, along with The Furnace Inn and a post office.
-The village has a health centre and a visiting dentist, a sports pitch, and a children's play park.